smartdevicelink/sdl_evolution/proposals/0206-remote_atf_testing.md

  - Close Connection(connection) -> status

 #### RPCs for SDL life cycle management:
 Testing of some SDL functionality (e.g. Resumption flow) requires performing of ignition cycles.
-For the SDL new ignition cycle means it will be stopped and started again (with additional notifications before stop).
+For SDL, the new ignition cycle means it will be stopped and started again (with additional notifications before stopping).
 So ATF will need to control the SDL life cycle.
 This can only be done with a Remote ATF Adapter on a remote workstation.

 The following RPCs are required: